Program Experiences & Trips

 Waco Residency Week

-The program kicks-off with a 5 day residency week where students spend focused time getting back into the learning enviornment.
+The program kicks-off with a 5 day residency week where students spend focused time getting back into the learning environment.
 The week energizes the students by provoking their thought-process and looking at leadership styles and development.
 The students also start their classes and spend quality time connecting with their cohort while getting to experience Baylor University's main campus.

 Active Learning in Washington D.C.